Will my credit score drop if I don’t use my cards regularly?

 • New credit

-Credit utilization is a big factor impacting your credit score.
-Your credit utilization ratio is the balance of credit available to you versus the amount of credit you use.
-Ideally, you want to keep your credit utilization ratio at or below 30 percent.
+Credit utilization is a big factor impacting your credit health.
+Your credit utilization ratio is the balance of credit available to you versus the amount of credit you’ve used in any given month.
+Ideally, you want to keep your credit utilization ratio at or below 30percent.

 So, let’s say you have three credit cards: Credit Card A has a limit of $5,000, Credit Card B has a limit of $5,000 and Credit Card C has a limit of $10,000.

 In an average month, you spend $4,000 out of the $20,000 you have available to you.
-So, your credit utilization is sitting at 20 percent.
-This is below 30 percent.
+So, your credit utilization is sitting at 20 percent, which is good (because it’s below 30 percent).

-You decide that you don’t need to use all three credit cards and stop being active on Credit Card C. Due to your being inactive for over a year, the card is canceled.
+You decide you don’t need to use all three credit cards and stop activity on Credit Card C. Maybe your card is canceled due to your inactivity after a year, or maybe you choose to close the card yourself because you don’t think you need it anymore.

 Now, your available credit has dropped from $20,000 to $10,000.
 However, your spending has remained constant.
-So, you’re spending $4,000 a month when you have access to $10,000.
-This leaves you with a credit utilization of 40 percent, which is well above the recommended amount.
-As a result, your credit score could be affected.
+So, you’re carrying a balance of $4,000 a month when you have access to $10,000.
+This leaves you with a credit utilization of 40 percent, which is above the recommended amount.
+As a result, your credit could be negatively affected.

 4 tips to follow if you have an unused credit card